Krisu-ciph/min-c-interpreter/README.md

 ./interpreter [source file]
 ```

-The syntax description will be uploaded if I can find it.
+The syntax description will be uploaded, if I can find it.